Surveillance Kanshisha: News

 IGN had first broke news of the possibility of the game based on the Yarudora series.
 On August 31, 2001, Sony Computer Entertainment made an official announcement that Surveillance Kanshisha would be created for the PlayStation 2 with Production I.G working on the animation for the game.

-In the 15th Anniversary Production I.G World Tour 2002 in Ginza on April 20 and April 21 of 2002, Surveillance had been unveiled by Production I.G with guests including Mamoru Oshii when the game was announced for a 2002 release.
+In the 15th Anniversary Production I.G World Tour 2002 in Ginza on April 20 and April 21, 2002, Surveillance had been unveiled by Production I.G with guests including Mamoru Oshii when the game was announced for a 2002 release.

 Promotion

-A movie clip was shown on the internet for free from April 25 to May 14 of 2002 to promote the game to the public from the website of Morrich Club, now a part of Sony Music Online Japan.
-A Surveillance commercial had aired on SKY PerfecTV! on April 29, 2002 and on TV Tokyo on August 29, 2002.
+A movie clip was shown on the internet for free from April 25 to May 14, 2002, to promote the game to the public from the website of Morrich Club, now a part of Sony Music Online Japan.
+A Surveillance commercial had aired on SKY PerfecTV! on April 29, 2002, and on TV Tokyo on August 29, 2002.

 Media

-A Surveillance Guidebook was released out to the public on May 10, 2002 and was published under Kadokawa Shoten and sold for ¥1,575.
+A Surveillance Guidebook was released out to the public on May 10, 2002, and was published under Kadokawa Shoten and sold for ¥1,575.
 The book included information ranging from the story of the game to the production of the game, including pictures of CG graphics used by Production I.G.